 Here I want to share with you 5 steps to a smarter property investment strategy.
-These are 5 things I wish I’d known about before I started investing my own money in property; 5 things that would have saved me a significant amount of time and stopped me from wasting cash on under-performing investments.
+These are 5 things I wish I’d known about before I started investing my own money in property and 5 things that would have saved me a significant amount of time and stopped me from wasting cash on under-performing investments.

 Every Property Strategy Consists Of 5 Essential Elements